mgechev/angular-seed/README.md

 - Experimental hot loading support
 - Following the best practices for your application’s structure
 - Manager of your type definitions using tsd
+- Basic Service Worker, which implements "Cache then network strategy"

 # How to start